HarryHuynh1205/Portfolio_USA_Bikes_Sales_Performance/README.md

                SUM(profit) DESC;
 -- to find out the top 3 states using Bikes

--- 5. Which products or product lines have the highest profit margins?
+-- 5. WHICH PRODUCTS OR PRODUCT LINES HAVE THE HIGHEST PROFIT MARGINS?
 -- Profit Margin (% revenue, profit per product)
       SELECT  Product_Category,
               sub_category,